Our Blog

 Tympanometry

 These tests are quick and generally painless.
-In tympanometry, a doctor measures the pressure within your middle ear.
+In tympanometry, the audiologist measures the pressure within your middle ear.
 It helps assess the mobility of the eardrum and the functionality of the middle ear bones, which play a crucial role in sound transmission.

 How it Works: A gentle puff of air is directed into your ear canal while the audiologist monitors the eardrum’s response.